grammyjs/website/README.md

 to view the documentation in your browser.

-## Checking correct formatting of docs
+## Checking Correct Formatting of Docs

 In addition to the VSCode extension that lints the Markdown, [Deno](https://deno.land/) formatting is used to check the formatting of